+The factory is built in the spring of 1893 by local merry-go-round makers the Armitage-Herschell Company in the Sawyer's Creek / Martinsville area in the northeast of the recently incorporated City of North Tonawanda.
 To oversee operations, Armitage-Herschell recruits a German organ maker from London with whom they have been acquainted: the talented Eugene de Kleist.
-With a small crew of workers culled from England and the surrounding Martinsville farms, the North Tonawanda Barrel Organ Factory makes organs for carousels and churches, offers repairs on existing organs, and makes the pinned barrels that contain the music the organs play.
+With a small crew of workers culled from England and the surrounding Martinsville farms, the North Tonawanda Barrel Organ Factory also makes organs for churches, offers repairs on existing organs, and makes the pinned barrels that contain the music the organs play.
 After about a year, Armitage-Herschell sign ownership of the enterprise over to their capable superintendent.

 Business is middling until 1897, when de Kleist meets a decades-old musical retail concern from Cincinnati that will prove a valuable partner: the Rudolph Wurlitzer Company.
 The story goes that de Kleist was looking to interest the U. S. Army in buying his bugles, which were made as part of many of his band organs. de Kleist is told that the Wurlitzer company already has that business, so he approaches Wurlitzer, and is able to sell them some of his bugles.
 He also tries to interest Wurlitzer in his band organs, but they ask if he coud instead produce a coin-operated piano for use in taverns and restaurants.
 After over a year in development, the first "Tonophones" are ready in 1898, and are an immediate success.
 (Hear Farny Wurlitzer tell this story himself in this remarkable speech from 1964).

 Similiar instruments, such as the Pianino, follow, and the small factory begins to grow, and over the next few years establishes the northwest corner of the massive Wurlitzer plant still standing in North Tonawanda today.